 Basic earnings per share has been computed using the weighted average number of common shares outstanding.
 Diluted earnings per share has been computed using the weighted average number of common shares and common share equivalents outstanding (which consist of warrants, options, restricted stock and convertible debt to the extent they are dilutive).
 For the year ended December 31, 2009, the convertible notes interest and related common share equivalent of 5,236,733, diluted options and warrants of 24,333 and unvested restricted stock grants outstanding of 376,886 were excluded from the diluted earnings per share calculation because they were anti-dilutive.
-Potentially dilutive stock options of nil, 14,892 and 394,150 for the years ended December 31, 2007, 2008 and 2009, respectively, were not included in the computation of diluted earnings per share as the average market price of the Company's common stock did not exceed the weighted average exercise price of such options and 2009, respectively, were not included in the years ended December 31, 2007, 2008 and 2009, respectively, were not included in the years ended December 31, 2007, 2008 and 2009, respectively, were not included in the years ended December 31, 2007, 2008 and 2009, respectively, were not included in the computation of diluted earnings per share as the average market price of the Company's common stock did not exceed the weighted average market price of the Company's common stock did not exceed the weighted average exercise price of the Company's common stock did not exceed the weighted average exercise price of the Company's common stock did not exceed the weighted average exercise price of such restricted stock and to have included in the computation of the years ended December 31, 2007, 2008 and 2009, respectively, were not included in the computation of diluted earnings per share as the average exercise price of the Company's common stock did not exceed the weighted average exercise price of such restricted stock and to have included them w
+Potentially dilutive stock options of nil, 14,892 and 394,150 for the years ended December 31, 2007, 2008 and 2009, respectively, were not included in the computation of diluted earnings per share as the average market price of the Company's common stock did not exceed the weighted average exercise price of such options and to have included them would have been anti-dilutive.
+Potentially dilutive restricted stock of 13,907, nil and 14,918 for the years ended December 31, 2007, 2008 and 2009, respectively, were not included in the computation of diluted earnings per share as the average market price of the Company's common stock did not exceed the weighted average exercise price of such restricted stock and to have included them would have been anti-dilutive.